 My wife and I recently went on a train journey to take my two-year-old son to see Peppa Pig and George, courtesy of my very lovely and thoughtful mother-in-law.
 As I’m now a father, this is how I occasionally spend my time.

 Our journey began at Kidderminster Severn Valley Railway station, where we immediately joined the end of a long queue of families.
 “Hell is other people,” as Jean-Paul Sartre once said, which is why, despite the quaintness of the station, it’s how I imagine Brief Encounter would’ve looked if it had been produced by the Channel 5 documentary team behind the series Neighbours from Hell, High on Spice, Hacked Down My Conifers.

 Once through the ticket barrier, we then searched for seats on a lovely heritage steam train, hoping to stumble across an empty carriage that all other families had decided to avoid.
 Maybe there’s a carriage filled with bees, I thought, where piss from a broken toilet sloshes around your feet as the train rattles along the track.
 We could certainly endure that if it meant we had it all to ourselves!
 But alas, there was no piss and no bees to be found – just busy carriages filling up rapidly.
-We eventually found a nice little table on which my son would later bang his head while attempting to retrieve a foam dinosaur that had dropped onto the floor from the cover of CBeebies magazine.
+We eventually found a lovely little table on which my son would later bang his head while attempting to retrieve a foam dinosaur that had dropped onto the floor from the cover of CBeebies magazine.